lustre-labs/lustre/README.md

 ```

 This sets up `chokidar` to watch our gleam source code and runs the compiler
 whenever we make a change.
+It also starts a server that will serve the examples
+located in `test/examples/`.